-"Good," Uncle Theodore swallowed his biscuit, and took a hold of his glass of ice tea.
-Despite Conrad and George's pleas of tea being bad for the human body, my and uncles and I drank it constantly.
+"Good," Uncle Theodore swallowed his biscuit and took a hold of his glass of iced tea.
+Despite Conrad and George's pleas of tea being bad for the human body, my uncles and I drank it constantly.

 Conrad and George were members of the Mormon Church and their religion forbid coffee and tea, except herbal.
 Conrad had been trying for years to convert Uncle Theodore, who was a proud atheist.
 He kept refusing.
-Me, Papi and Uncle Dylan were Catholic and attended St. Mary's Church in downtown Sherman.
+Me, Papi, and Uncle Dylan were Catholic and attended St. Mary's Church in downtown Sherwood.
 Dr. Francis attended First Christian because Frank and Catrina were members until their deaths.

-Conrad once belonged to that church, but converted to Mormonism the summer of 1931.
-He promptly became a missionary, and served a two year mission in San Francisco.
-Arriving back in Sherman, his father left him the drug store.
+Conrad once belonged to that church but converted to Mormonism in the summer of 1931.
+He promptly became a missionary and served a two-year mission in San Francisco.
+Arriving back in Sherwood his father left him the drug store.
 He worked in the pharmacy alongside the man, until his parents passing a few years later.
 His only nephew had recently married and had a child on the way - George.

-When George was about three years-old, his parents left him with Conrad while they went to Oklahoma City on a business trip with Conrad's brother and sister-in-law.
-While passing through Denison, a car ran a red light, and hit them head on.
+When George was about three years old, his parents left him with Conrad while they went to Oklahoma City on a business trip with Conrad's brother and sister-in-law.
+While passing through, a car ran a red light and hit them head-on.
 Both cars flipped over and landed on the railroad tracks beside the Traveler's Hotel.
 All passengers were killed instantly when a train crashed into them.
 Conrad became George's legal guardian, and it was revealed that the woman driving the other car was Isabella's mother, Rebecca Felix.

-Benjamin didn't seem to mind that his granddaughter was marrying George, and happily retired from his management position of the Sherman Macy's Building, gave it to Jeffery, and moved in with Conrad, George and Isabella to help take care of his grandchildren.
+Benjamin didn't seem to mind that his granddaughter was marrying George, and happily retired from his management position at the department store his family had owned for almost fifty years, gave it to Jeffery, and moved in with Conrad, George, and Isabella to help take care of his grandchildren.
 They seemed to make his life worth living.

-George used to tell me that his first memory was of Uncle Conrad taking him to Denison to Fairview Cemetery to visit his parent's and grandparent's graves every Sunday.
-It was the Lord's Day and it was for worshiping him, napping, eating a light lunch and genealogy work.
-You never purchased anything, or listened to the radio on Sundays.
-God allowed genealogy work because it was important for him and your family in the afterlife.
-That was why Conrad and George did genealogy research, and their vacations revolved around museums, libraries, cemeteries and visiting elderly relatives.
+George used to tell me that his first memory was of Uncle Conrad taking him to Fairview Cemetery to visit his parent's and grandparents' graves every Sunday.
+It was Lord's Day and it was for worshiping him, napping, eating a light lunch, and genealogy work.
+You never purchased anything or listened to the radio on Sundays.
+God allowed genealogy work because it was important for him and his family in the afterlife.
+That was why Conrad and George did genealogy research, and their vacations revolved around museums, libraries, cemeteries, and visiting elderly relatives.

-I never questioned the photos, even during the stormy nights when Papi would open the Victrola player, turn the crank and listen to every single one of his Sicilian Opera records.
+I never questioned the photos, even during the stormy nights when Papi would open the Victrola player, turn the crank, and listen to every single one of his Sicilian Opera records.
 As Uncle Francis read Catrina's diary, and Uncle Theodore talked about his real parents, my gaze turned towards the Victrola player and I understood.
-The shabby dressed family was Papi and my uncles with their real parents, and the other photo was them with Frank and Catrina after they had been adopted.
-Another questioned nagged in my mind.
-Up until now I never cared, or was it that I never seemed to notice.
+The shabby-dressed family was Papi and my uncles with their real parents, and the other photo was them with Frank and Catrina after they had been adopted.
+Another question nagged in my mind.
+Up until now I never cared, or was it that I never seemed to notice?

 "How come the four of you never married?"